 - If the main body of your piece is crocheted in a very openwork design or uses a lot of tall stitches, the reverse single crochet might seem too small as an edging.
 Add a row of regular crochet first, then finish it off with single crochet for a great end design.

-- That said, this stitch really is an eye-catcher on its own.
-Crochet it in a different color than the body of your piece for a really stand-out design detail!
+- Crochet it in a different color than the body of your piece for a really stand-out design detail.

 - Crab stitch, especially when worked in cotton, can create a very sturdy edging.
 This makes it a great choice for finishing coasters, washcloths and hot pads.